microsoft/code-with-engineering-playbook/docs/continuous-delivery/gitops/secret-management/secret-management-gitops.md

 - Resource efficient (single pod) - not test on RPS / resource usage.
 - Open source and high contributions, ([GitHub](https://github.com/external-secrets/external-secrets))
 - Mounting Secrets as volumes is supported via K8S's APIs (see [here](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod))
-- Disconnected scenario support: As ESO is using native K8s secrets the cluster can be offline, and it does not have any implications towards restarting and scaling pods while being offline
+- Partial disconnected scenario support: As ESO is using native K8s secrets the cluster can be offline, and it does not have any implications towards restarting and scaling pods while being offline

 Disadvantages: